TXWD1234/vmsc-.github/profile/README.md

-# Welcome to VMDT
+# Welcome to Vincent Massey Software Club

-VMDT stands for: Vincent Massey Dev Team
+We're the Software Club from Vincent Massey Secondary School!

 ## Join the organization
-If you are a student at Vincent Massey Secondary School and would like to join, then make a pull request adding your name to the list!
+If you are a student at Massey and would like to join, then make a pull request adding your name to the list!

 ## Our Amazing Members